nedimf/SimpleApi/README.md

 - Redis package is for limation on requests
 - Flask package is micro-framework it self
 - SQLAlchemy package is for communication with SQLite3 database
-- Flask-HTTPAuth package is for authantication users and restricting routes with login required
+- Flask-HTTPAuth package is for authentication users and restricting routes with login required

 ### Installing